kiel019/final_hands-on_exam/README.md

 Final hands-on exam for IT6

 This is my final hands-on project for the subject IT6.
-In this project, we can
+In this project, we can preview, add, and manipulate the database 'songlist' using python.